SIP Protocol Fundamentals | SIP and VoIP.

-- Setup of a session – Does the initial level of signaling for setting up a session.
-When an IP phones dial a number, session setup procedure.
+- Setup of a session – Does the initial signaling level for setting up a session?
+When an IP phones dial a number, the session setup procedure.

-- Session management or update – After a successful session setup, there may be a change in session properties.
+- Session management or update – After a successful session setup, session properties may change.
 Session management may also include call transfer.

-- Session Termination – In the end, all media-related resources free gracefully.
+- Session Termination – In the end, all media-related resources are free gracefully.

 SIP Network elements.

 The SIP network has nodes for registering a SIP client to the network and routing the calls.
-There are following network elements n the VoIP network.
+The following network elements are in the VoIP network.

-User Agent – This is the application of IP phone, that initiates or termination a call.
+User Agent – This is the application of an IP phone that initiates or termination a call.